-Project stakeholders have dictated a deadline of June 30, 2024, to finish the construction of the roadway, two (2) bridges and a culvert extension.
+Project stakeholders have dictated a deadline of December 31, 2028, to finish the construction of the roadway.
 The Contractor shall be responsible for timely completion by continuous vigorous prosecution of the Work; however, the Contractor will have flexibility in proposing a construction schedule that maximizes value to the Project, taking into consideration the desired completion date, limiting impacts to the public, materials availability, Project access, and the Contractor's selected means, methods, and approach to the Work.